bzaczynski/github-bookmarklet/README.md

 ## Installation

-Drag and drop the bookmarklet to the bookmark bar.
+Drag and drop the bookmarklets to the bookmark bar in your web browser.

 ## Usage

-Navigate to the Conversation tab in an open pull request and click the bookmarklet.
+Navigate to the Conversation or the Files tab in an open pull request and click one of the bookmarklets.